Opn-Sesame/go-bandwidth/README.md

-See directory `samples` for more examples.
+See directory `examples` for more samples.